Installing and Upgrading N1MM Logger+

 If you are thinking of uninstalling and reinstalling the program in order to fix a problem you have encountered, you should know that this is rarely the solution.
 The majority of problems encountered by users are configuration problems that are not resolved by uninstalling and reinstalling.
 If the problem is a configuration problem, uninstalling and reinstalling in the same location will not fix it.
 Instead, LOOK HERE for suggestions for other, less drastic methods.

 However … if you really want to uninstall N1MM Logger+ entirely, including any registry entries, the best way is to navigate to the program directory and find the program cleverly titled Uninstall.exe. with the N1MM Logger+ icon.
 Run the uninstaller and follow any prompts you see.
-Note that this will not remove your user files in the Documents\N1MM Logger+ directories.
+Note that this will not remove your user files in the N1MM Logger+ user files folder.
 If you want to remove all traces of the program, you will need to remove this folder manually using Windows Explorer and the [Delete] button.

 Comments are closed.